KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 In fact, most technical interview questions are purposely a little vague, or leave parts up to interpretation.
 If you start coding without identifying your assumptions, you're almost definitely missing something.
 I mentioned above that you should **ask for examples** and **ask about representation**.
 More generally, you should **ask questions until you understand the problem**, and you should continue asking questions as you reach decision points in the process of solving the problem.

-You can also phrase your questions as statements. *"I'm going to take the input as a HashMap so I can take advantage of its constant-time lookup, does that sound good?"*  You can use this technique to steer the question a bit.
+You can also phrase your questions as statements. *"I'm going to take the input as a HashMap so I can take advantage of its constant-time lookup, does that sound good?"* &nbsp; You can use this technique to steer the question a bit.
 If a certain data structure makes your life easier, then **say that** up front.
 Recognizing these types of "shortcuts" is a **very good thing**, but you have to make it a decision, not an assumption.

 Many people think asking questions during an interview is bad because it shows that you don't know something, but the opposite is true!
 I don't want to belabor the point too much, but I think it's one of the most important takeaways, so to be honest: When I'm giving an interview, I write down whether the person asks clarifying questions before coding.
 If they do, that's a good sign.
 If not, that's a bad sign.
 ASK QUESTIONS.